My 2nd Birth Story

 I then was allowed to go for a shower.
 I gathered my belongings and got taken to the shower room.
 The delivery suite I was in with Isaac, had a shower attached but I was in a water birth suite and didn't have one.
 I felt a bit silly walking, holding a pad between my legs with a blanket wrapped around my bottom half.
 I'm sure the midwifes are used to seeing that though.
 A shower felt incredible.
 I quickly dried and dressed in my new PJ's then went back to delivery room.

 It was then time for Oliver and I to move to the maternity ward.
 We gathered up my belongings.
 I was wheeled over in a wheelchair while Oliver was in an incubator and Simon followed with my bags.
 Thankfully, I was given a room of my own.
 Sadly, Simon wasn't allowed on the ward until 11am so he had to leave which I was gutted about.
 It was about 6am by now so still very early.
 As Oliver was in an incubator, I did some doom scrolling, waiting to a suitable time to start ringing and messaging people our news.
+I probably should have tried to get some sleep but I knew I wouldn't sleep.

 Our hospital stay